Sennacherib's campaign in the Levant: Siege of Lachish

-This message from Sennacherib makes reference to an earlier tribute paid by Hezekiah in hopes of placating the Assyrians which was gathered from the temples of Jerusalem.
+This message from Sennacherib makes reference to an earlier tribute paid by Hezekiah in hopes of placating the Assyrians which was gathered from the Temple of Jerusalem.
 This account also indicates that Jerusalem was already under siege during the events at Lachish, supporting theories that Sennacherib split his army and campaigned through the territory surrounding Jerusalem while maintaining fortifications outside of the city and encouraging the defenders to surrender as he continued to capture other cities in Judah.

-The fact that this siege seems to have been passive rather than an active attempt to capture the city has led some scholars to argue that Sennacherib never intended to capture Jerusalem by force and instead blockaded the city, cutting off vital supply lines from surrounding settlements and buying the Assyrians more time to capture cities and weaken Hezekiah’s position.
-The fact that Sennacherib tells the citizens of Jerusalem that Hezekiah will lead them to die of “Hunger and Thirst” rather than at the hands of Assyrian soldiers may be seen as further evidence that Sennacherib intended to starve out the defenders rather than launch an active siege of the city.
-This interpretation has been used to support the argument that Sennacherib’s goal was not to completely conquer Judah but simply to reduce its independence and reinstate it as a vassal kingdom, thus reestablishing the status-quo during the reign of his father, Sargon II.
+The fact that this siege seems to have been passive rather than an active attempt to capture the city has led some scholars to argue that Sennacherib had not intended to capture Jerusalem by force and instead blockaded the city, cutting off vital supply lines from surrounding settlements and buying the Assyrians more time to capture cities and weaken Hezekiah's position.
+The fact that Sennacherib tells the citizens of Jerusalem that Hezekiah will lead them to die of "hunger and thirst" rather than at the hands of Assyrian soldiers may be seen as further evidence that Sennacherib intended to starve out the defenders rather than launch an active siege of the city.
+This interpretation has been used to support the argument that Sennacherib's goal was not to completely conquer Judah but to reduce its independence and reinstate it as a vassal kingdom, thus reestablishing the status-quo during the reign of his father Sargon II.